h2oai/h2o4gpu/src/interface_r/README.md

 Hint: Use `getwd()` to get the current directory.

-#### To build from scratch
+#### To build and install from scratch
 1. Modify `<path-to-pogs-root>/src/interface_r/pogs/src/config.mk` by settingx
    `TARGET=[cpu/gpu]`, to target the respective platform.
    Also update `CUDA_HOME` if necessary.
-2. In your terminal, navigate to `cd <path-to-pogs-root>/src/interface_r` and execute `R CMD INSTALL --build pogs` (or `R CMD build pogs` for a non-compiled package).
+2. In your terminal, navigate to `cd <path-to-pogs-root>/src/interface_r` and execute `R CMD INSTALL --build pogs` (or `R CMD build pogs` for a non-compiled package) to install the R package.
-3. Now you can install the package with the command above.